Our 2-day tour in Kaeng Krachan national park includes two full days of wildlife watching both on foot and by car.

 From about March the chances for birdlife seem to increase when various species start nesting.
 This continues into the following few months.

-As the park reopens after the 3-month wet season closure, the forest is lush in November, and even into December.
-Still a good time for herpetofauna as long as the nights are not too cold.
+November, and even into December it may still be a good time for herpetofauna as long as the nights are not too cold.

 Beware, we have a very small team of guides in Kaeng Krachan, therefore it is best to book well in advance!